juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### \mathcal vs \mathscr

-There is not support for \mathscr and \mathcal so it is recommended you only use \mathscr [https://github.com/brucemiller/LaTeXML/pull/2244](https://github.com/brucemiller/LaTeXML/pull/2244)
+There is not support to differentiate between \mathscr and \mathcal so it is recommended you only use \mathscr [https://github.com/brucemiller/LaTeXML/pull/2244](https://github.com/brucemiller/LaTeXML/pull/2244)

 ### Author field in epub